kvnang/frkennyang/src/posts/Acutis/index.md

 In early October 2006, Carlo became ill and was **diagnosed with leukemia**.
 He immediately offered his sufferings for the Pope, the Church, and his own direct entry into heaven.
 Carlo remained calm and said he was happy to die because **he had lived his life without wasting a minute on things that do not please God**.

 He died on October 12.
 Some of his last words were to a nurse who offered to wake his mother since he was suffering.
 Carlo refused and said his mother was tired and would only worry even more.
 Carlo's mother believes that God chose him to be an example for young people in this period of history.

+## Prayer for His Canonization

+> O God our Father, we thank you for giving us Carlo, a model of life for young people, and a message of love for all.
+You made him fall in love with your son Jesus, making the Eucharist his “highway to heaven.”
+You gave him Mary as a beloved mother, and you made him, through the Rosary, a cantor of her tenderness.
+Receive his prayer for us.
+Look above all upon the poor, whom he loved and assisted.
+Grant me too, through his intercession, the grace that I need … *(mention your intention)*.
+And make our joy full, raising Carlo among the saints of your Church, so that his smile shines again for us to the glory of your name.
+Amen.

 [^1]:Cover picture by Dobroš, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons.